rob-bar/generative-ai-exercises/README.md

 # Pairing is caring 🤝

 It can always be fun to work in "pairing" mode, as developers do it all the time.
-This way we can get to know each other a little bit better and we can help each during the code session.
+This way we can get to know each other a little bit better and we can help each other during the code session.

 ### Some Ground Rules👇:

 - Do not spoil the exercises (ex: shouting out the answer to the group)
 - If you are stuck, please ask for help.
 - Go and use as many AI tools as you must.
 ChatGPT, Bard, Bing, etc.
+- Install code AI tools like: [Copilot](https://github.com/features/copilot) or [Amazon Code Whisperer](https://aws.amazon.com/codewhisperer/?trk=9f7ac9e5-4be5-4601-83d1-982e5510f167&sc_channel=ps&ef_id=CjwKCAjwkNOpBhBEEiwAb3Mvvakf6a5wodB15Mq3qc_oxaWY0QKMidOMuWp6luQZABp3V2aaBiHl5xoCdvIQAvD_BwE:G:s&s_kwcid=AL!4422!3!654933570200!e!!g!!amazon%20codewhisperer!19966639614!148446413896)
 - It's not a race
 - Some exercises can have multiple solutions/outcomes, they are meant to inspire